evansibok/super-duper-articles/001-Typescript/article-name.md

 **Conclusion**:

 Typescript, which was first introduced in 2012 by Microsoft has become an incredible tool for Javascript developers, permitting type checking during development to prevent unforeseen errors.
-As more developers and organisations continue to adopt it, its popularity is bound to keep increasing.
+As more developers and organisations continue to adopt it and in addition to it being open-source, its popularity is bound to keep increasing.
 Whether you choose to use it in your project or not is entirely up to you.

-If you however choose to adopt it, you would find a wealth of information on the Official Typescript Documentation.
+If you however choose to adopt it, you would find a wealth of information on the [Official Typescript Documentation](https://typescriptlang.org/docs).

 Till next time!
 Ciao!